OpenSwitchNOS/openswitch-ops-docs/prerequisites.md

 # Prerequisites

-These are the SW and HW prerquisites needed in order to contribute to the code
+These are the SW and HW prerequisites needed in order to contribute to the code

 ## Build System Requirements

 A GNU/Linux machine running a recent distribution is recommended:

-* Unless you have powerful VMs, prefer real hardware.
+* Unless you have used the [Quick Start Guide using Vagrant](quick-start), it is recommended to use an Ubuntu recent distribution using the [Ubuntu setup](linux-setup#ubuntu).
-* OpenSwitch is developed on Ubuntu, but Debian, Fedora, SuSe should work fine as well.
+* OpenSwitch is developed on Ubuntu.
+However, Debian, Fedora, SuSe should work fine using the [Linux Setup](linux-setup).

 At least 30GB of disk available for each OpenSwitch build directory (usually takes way less, but this is the worst-case scenario).

-## Minimun Hardware Recommended
+## Minimum Hardware Recommended

 * 2 cores
 * 4GB of memory